How to develop a wide vocabulary for the 11 Plus

 Most tutors do insist children do a great deal of vocabulary development work BUT parents must also do their bit by making sure children read every day at home, without the reading element the money spent on tutoring may well be wasted.

 Children should (at the end of each week) do their own personalised spelling test incorporating the most difficult words they have either found themselves and added to their word list, or words they struggled with in their spelling exercises or words they found in their reading which were particularly difficult.
-(Here is the type of form you can use for this end of week spelling exercise)

-In addition there are some English exercise books which are particularly useful for helping to develop a wide vocabulary.
-We have listed these books on this 11 Plus vocabulary development books list.
+In addition, there are some English exercise books which are particularly useful for helping to develop a wide vocabulary.
+We have listed these books on this 11 Plus Vocabulary Development Books list.
 Children can work through the books we have recommended doing a page or two each week depending on how much time they have available.

-Finally there are some games which can deliver welcome relief from the more labour intensive parts of the learning process.
+Finally, there are some games which can deliver welcome relief from the more labour intensive parts of the learning process.
 We’d encourage families to play these games because they really help to keep a wider vocabulary going.
 The two games we’d recommend are either Boggle or Scrabble or ideally both- Boggle is useful when you have a short period of time, Scrabble is useful when you have longer.

 Boggle is less advanced but perhaps more fun and is really useful.
 Because it is a game with time limits it helps children to recall words under some degree of pressure.
 If you have a spare ten minutes at the end of a session a game or two of boggle can be a fun way to end things.

-Scrabble is a little more advanced but does takes longer so perhaps is more useful on a rainy Sunday afternoon, or on a day when no work is scheduled.
+Scrabble is a little more advanced but does take longer so perhaps is more useful on a rainy Sunday afternoon, or on a day when no work is scheduled.
 Scrabble will encourage to think of longer words and will stretch their spelling knowledge.

-If a word comes up that children don’t know then you can of course add it to that week’s list of words to learn.
+If a word comes up that children don’t know then you can, of course, add it to that week’s list of words to learn.